 Hilary joined Watsi on November 21st, 2015.
 Four years ago, Hilary became the 2431st member to automatically support a new Watsi patient every month.
-Since then, 3,523 more people have become monthly donors!
-Hilary's most recent donation supported Kausali, an eight-month-old girl from Tanzania, to fund surgery to treat her hydrocephalus.
+Since then, 4,027 more people have become monthly donors!
+Hilary's most recent donation supported Jayden, a baby from kenya from Kenya, to fund surgery to treat his hypospadias.

 Hilary has funded healthcare for 52 patients in 10 countries.